cardano-foundation/CIPs/CIP-Liesenfelt-Shelleys_Voltaire_decentralization_update/README.md

 The a0 parameter will be redefined to establish a maximum pledge leverage before diminishing rewards, similar to the k parameter for pool size.
 The recast a0 parameter enforces the principle that pledge is absolutely required to support community delegation.
 This change will directly align the a0 parameter for protecting the network from Sybil attacks.
 Pledge will not be a statistically unnoticed slight incentive used only by large private stakeholders.
 Community governance to reduce/adjust a0 would be the preferred mechanism to constrain sybil behavior.

-The new a0 parameter will range from 100 to 1.
-The initial value of the maximum pledge leverage ratio a0 should initially be set conservatively high at 100 and optionally decreased slightly over time to a healthy equilibrium by community governance.
+The new a0 parameter will range from 1,000.0 to 1.0.
+The initial value of the maximum pledge leverage ratio a0 should initially be set conservatively high (>=100.0) and optionally decreased slightly over time to a healthy equilibrium by community governance.
 At (a0=100, k=500) approximately 680k₳ pledge would be required to support a fully saturated pool.

 ## The new reward equation

 The proposed reward formula should be visualized on a log(saturation)-linear(yield) scale independent of k.
 The chart below shows the field of possible outcomes for various levels of pledge and stake spanning more than 3 orders of magnitude.
 The effect of a recast a0 becomes obvious, pool saturation will be limited first by pledge amount and then eventually by k.
 A very important feature of this relationship is that 0₳ pledge will always result in 0₳ rewards.
-At a0=100 to support a 100% saturated stake pool 1% pledge will be required.
+At a0=100.0 to support a 100.0% saturated stake pool 1.0% pledge will be required.

 <img src="a0 100 minfee 30.png">